dimonomid/docker-quick-ref/README.md

 # Docker: Printable Quick Reference (Cheat Sheet)

 I use [Docker](http://docker.com), but not often enough to memorize even basic Dockerfile instructions and CLI commands.
-After all I got so much annoyed by being unable to quickly sketch some Dockerfile or to do something with the existing containers occasionally, so I decided to write a concise cheat sheet which I can print once and constantly keep on my desktop:
+After all I got so annoyed by being unable to quickly sketch some Dockerfile or to do something with the existing containers occasionally, so I decided to write a concise cheat sheet which I can print once and constantly keep on my desktop: